 As far as cloud technologies go, AWS and Azure have the biggest presence on the market.
 With some of the best selections of features and services, they both have a high likelihood of being compatible with most business needs.

-AWS stands for Amazon Web Services and, as the name suggests, Amazon is responsible for it.
-Launched in 2006, it is one of the oldest cloud platforms out there, and is currently the market leader.
+AWS stands for Amazon Web Services, and, as the name suggests, Amazon is responsible for it.
+Launched in 2006, it is one of the oldest cloud platforms out there and is currently the market leader.
 It offers a wide range of services – over 165 of them – which are designed in a way that allows them to easily work with each other, which ensures high flexibility and efficiency.
 The services AWS offers are separated into three categories – IaaS (infrastructure as a service), SaaS (software as a service), as well as Paas (platform as a service).
 It’s definitely a versatile platform that can be easily fine-tuned to suit the needs of any business.

 Azure, on the other hand, is a platform provided by Microsoft.
 Launched in 2010, it covers a very similar range of services as AWS, divided into the same categories of IaaS, PaaS, and SaaS.
-While introduced year after AWS, it has been met with a lot of praise for its myriad features that work great together, quickly making it a worthy contender to the brand leader.
+While introduced a year after AWS, it has been met with a lot of praise for its myriad features that work great together, quickly making it a worthy contender to the brand leader.

 At first glance, then, it may look as if you’re choosing between two identical products.
 However, while there are similarities simply by virtue of these being the same type of platform, there are some key differences that will ultimately be the deciding factor for you and your business.
 To help you find the one that best suits your personal needs, we’ve compiled a list of all key aspects of these cloud technologies and detailed how they compare to each other.